 10 Side Hustle Ideas for Creatives

-If you’re a creative – like me – having a side hustle is a great to way to utilise some of your outstanding creative energy.
+If you’re a creative – like me – having a side hustle is a great way to utilise some of your outstanding creative energy.
 But what is the best side hustle for you?
-Here is a list of some of my recommendations for anyone with a creative bone in their body.
+Here is a list of some side hustle ideas for anyone with a creative bone in their body.

 If you watch a lot of movies or read a lot of books, why not become a reviewer?
 You can review on many different platforms: a blog, a podcast, video etc. You can sign up to be a reviewer for Reedsy or via NetGalley and help self-published authors reach new readers with your honest reviews.

 If art is more of your thing that I highly recommend setting up an Etsy shop and selling your wares.
 If you design websites then you can sell the files via Etsy, eBay, or other platforms.
 You can sell physical or digital artwork online or offer your services as a designer to others.
 It’s a great way to build a profile as well as make a little extra cash.

 Speaking of web design, if you’re good at coding and have an eye for design then there are plenty of people out there that need help with web design.
 From self-published authors to bloggers, start-up companies to agencies.
 Sell your designs via Etsy or set up your own website.
 Reach out to others and let them know you’re available to help.